 These are all things we strive to do on the Mirasee website as well.
 As some of you may know, Mirasee is a multi-million-dollar company made up of about 20 employees, including a small IT team.
 And we paid another company a lot of money to set up the Mirasee site so that it does what I can accomplish with Thrive themes and plugins.

 That's right.
-I'm able to do give my audience a customized experience all by myself on this little website, thanks to Thrive Themes products.
+I'm able to do give my audience a customized experience all by myself on this little website, thanks to Thrive Suite products.

 This is why I believe Thrive Leads is the better alternative to LeadPages and OptinMonster.

 "An opt-in builder should go beyond collecting emails to letting the audience feel respected and valued." @ThriveThemes